dahud547/CDP_Coding_Challenge/README.md

         cmake ../

-4. This should generate a makefile in the build folder, so next run make
+4. This will generate a makefile in the build folder, so next run make

         make

-5. If successful, this should generate an executable located `${project_folder}/build/bin`
+5. If successful, this will generate an executable located `${project_folder}/build/bin`

 ## Running the application
 The program needs an input bin file containing the data to be parsed.
 It should be passed as the only argument to the program on the command line.
-In a bash terminal, it should look something like (assuming run from in the bin folder):
+In a bash terminal, it should look similar to the following if run from in the bin folder.

-    ./pwr_and_batt_packet_converter /path/to/input/file
+    ./packet_converter /path/to/input/file

 There is a test input file located at `${project_folder}/test_input_file/CodingTest.bin` for demostration purposes.